BillJr99/Ursinus-CS173/_pages/Assignments/Introductory/asmt-warmup.md

 8. A fun fact about yourself
 9. Anything else you think I should know?
 10. Please attach **a headshot** picture to your message.
 I will use this to help get to know your name, but we will also use this in class to arrange groups.
+11. Please post a short introduction and a hello to the class on the Canvas Introductions discussion forum.
+There is also a Water Cooler discussion group that you can use for social discussions as well!
-11. Finally, we will be sharing work with each other through electronic means.
+12. Finally, we will be sharing work with each other through electronic means.
 To protect your privacy, you are welcome to use a pseudonym on your work in lieu of your name.
 Let me know if you'd like to use a pseudonym on your assignments, and what name you'll use.

 ## Web Poll for Office Hours